idlehands/idlehands.github.io/_posts/2013-09-05-messagepack-vs-json-in-ruby.md

 => [  0.150000   0.000000   0.150000 (  0.156360)
 {% endhighlight %}

 So 0.074 seconds for MessagePack and 0.156 seconds for Oj.
+That's over a 2x improvement in speed.

 ## Compression
 There is one place where JSON is the clear winner with our data, though.
 JSON